wechaty/docusaurus/docusaurus/docs/polyglot/python/overview.md

 * Send and receive messages.
 * Accept friendship from contact.
-* Creation of room, member invitation.
+* Create rooms and invites members.
-* Can also use the Wechaty-plugin system.
+* Support Wechaty-plugin system.
-* This has a  powerful sample code library for robots.
+* Provides powerful sample code library for robots.
-* It is very easy to implement.
+* Easy to implement.

-You can find more information on Python-Wechaty [here](https://github.com/wechaty/python-wechaty-getting-started).The [General Architecture Diagram](https://wechaty.js.org/docs/polyglot/diy/) illustrates on how the Python-Wechaty can be implemented on the already existing TypeScript Wechaty ecosystem.
+You can find more information on [Python-Wechaty-getting started](https://github.com/wechaty/python-wechaty-getting-started).The [General Architecture Diagram](https://wechaty.js.org/docs/polyglot/diy/) illustrates on how the Python-Wechaty can be implemented on the existing TypeScript Wechaty ecosystem.

 ## Getting Started